Two students looking at a computer

 - the benefits, challenges and threats of AI and data-driven approaches to decision-making, as well as human computer interaction across multi-cultural contexts;

-- the core legislation, standards and codes of conduct related to data;
+- the core legislation, standards and codes of conduct related to data.

 40 credits

 The content of our courses is reviewed annually to make sure it's up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research; funding changes; professional accreditation requirements; student or employer feedback; outcomes of reviews; and variations in staff or student numbers.
 In the event of any change we'll consult and inform students in good time and take reasonable steps to minimise disruption.
-We are no longer offering unrestricted module choice.
-If your course included unrestricted modules, your department will provide a list of modules from their own and other subject areas that you can choose from.

 Learning and assessment